skroutz/cogy/README.md

 Cogy integrates [Cog](https://operable.io/) with Rails in a way that managing commands becomes a breeze.

+## Status

+*DISCLAIMER*: While we use Cogy in production, it's still in public alpha and is under heavy development.

+This means that a few critical bits are missing (the Relay executable and RSpec helpers to name a few) and the API is not stable yet.

+However, feel free to test it and gives us your feedback!

 ## Why

 Creating a Cog command that talks with a Rails app typically involves writing